Registration and data protection

 The General Data Protection Regulation (GDPR)

-The General Data Protection Regulation (GDPR) came into force on 25th May 2018, replacing the Data Protection Act (DPA).
-Generally, the requirements of the GDPR are much the same as the requirements of the DPA.
+The General Data Protection Regulation (GDPR) came into force on 25th May 2018.
+The main additional requirements from the GDPR are:

 1.The Right to be Forgotten

-This is the main change.
 A customer can, at any time, request that you remove all their personal data from your system.
 If the customer has previously agreed that you could provide their data to a third party, you must also stop doing this if you receive a Right to be Forgotten request.
 However, it is important to note that any Right to be Forgotten request does not override requirements to hold information under other legislation.
-For example, you are required by law to keep financial records for seven years, therefore a customer cannot request that you delete records of any financial transactions they undertook in the last seven years.
+For example, you are required by law to keep financial records for seven years, therefore a customer cannot request that you delete records of any financial transactions they undertook within the last seven years.

 2. Improving Consent and Withdrawal of Consent

 The conditions for consent have been strengthened so that you must be clear and upfront with customers about what exactly they are consenting to when they sign-up.
 This is to stop companies hiding the details in their terms and conditions.
 So, if you are planning to pass their information on to a third party and to email them a newsletter, you must tell them in simple and clear language next to the box they are ticking.

 Importantly, it must be as easy for customers to withdraw consent as it is to give consent.
 So, if you have a simple tick-box online where customers give consent, then there should also be a simple tick-box online to withdraw consent.